EarthScope/rover/docs/configuration.md

 # ROVER Configuration

-ROVER can be configured via a file or by using command line parameters.
-Parameter names are the same in both cases.
+ROVER can be configured via a file or by using command line options or a combination of the two.
+Option names are the same in both cases.

 ## File Configuration

-ROVER's configuation file, rover.config, is written to a user specified location upon the initialization of a rover data repository.
-ROVER repositories are intilized by running the command `rover init-repository /PATH/TO/DATAREPO`, a configuration file is automatically generated in the directory DATAREPO.
-The command `rover make-config` resets a rover.config.
+ROVER's configuration file, normally named rover.config, contains all options for a ROVER repository.
+A default config is is created when a ROVER repository is initialized.

+By default `rover.config` is searched for in the current working directory, allowing for rover commands to be run without specifying a config file.

-To use a configuration file external to the data repository, the `-f` or `--file` flag follwed by a path to the configuration file must be included when calling ROVER:
+To explicitly use a configuration file, the `-f` or `--file` option followed by a path to the configuration file can be included when calling ROVER, e.g.:

     rover -f /PATH/TO/rover.config

-Use a text editor to change parameter values in the rover.config file.
+Use a text editor to change option values in the rover.config file.
 Lines starting with `#` are comments.

 ## Command Line Configuration

-Parameters can be directly specified on the command line.
+Options can be directly specified on the command line.
-For example, the `temp-dir` parameter could be assigned when running ROVER.
+For example, the `verbosity` option could be assigned when running ROVER:

-    rover --temp-dir /tmp ...
+    rover --verbosity 6 ...

-Boolean parameters follow different syntax when assigned through the command prompt rather than a file.
-In the terminal, boolean paramters are interperted as flags, which can be negated by prefixing the parametrer's name with `no-`:
+Boolean options follow different syntax when assigned through the command prompt versus a config file.
+In the terminal, boolean options are interperted as flags, which can be negated by prefixing the option's name with `no-`:

-    rover --index ...
+    rover --web ...

 or

-    rover --no-index ...
+    rover --no-web ...

-Available parameters can be displayed using `rover -h`.
+Available options are displayed using `rover -h` or `rover -H`, with the later syntax showing the full help with all options.

-## Variables, Relative Paths, Default Configuration
+## Default Configuration

-ROVER's default configuration uses relative paths and assumes that the configuration file is in the `PATH/TO/DATAREPO` directory.
-Unless otherwise configured, ROVER excpets the following directory structure:

-    USERHOME/
-    +- rover/
+ROVER's default configuration is written to a file named `rover.config` when a new repository is initialized using the command:

+    rover init-repository /PATH/TO/DATAREPO

+By default, a repository is arranged in the following structure:

+    DATAREPO/
-       +- config
+       +- rover.config
-       +- leap-seconds.lst
+       +- leap-seconds.list
        +- logs/
        |  +- ...
-       +- mseed/
+       +- data/
-       |  +- index.sql
+       |  +- timeseries.sqlite
        |  +- ...
        +- tmp/
           +- ...

-A rover.config file is created automatically when initiating a ROVER data repository.
-To create multiple ROVER data repositories using one instance of ROVER, a user can either intiate a new repository using `rover init-repository /PATH/TO/DATAREPO2` or specifiy a path to a configuration using the -f/--file flag:

-    rover -f newdir/config

-Will place all files in `newdir`.
+All of these base directory and file locations can be specified using rover options.

-## Parameters
+## Options

 |  Name               | Default              | Description                    |
 | ------------------- | -------------------- | ------------------------------ |